 Zechariah continues The Branch

-Rishi-prophet Zechariah lived 520 BCE, when Jews began returning to Jerusalem from their first exile.
-Upon their return, the Jewish people started rebuilding their destroyed temple.
-The High Priest at that time was a man named Joshua, and he was re-starting the work of Temple priests.
-Zechariah, the Rishi-prophet, partnered with his colleague Joshua, the High Priest, in leading the returning Jewish people.
+The sage Zechariah lived 520 BCE, when Jews began returning to Jerusalem from their first exile.
+Upon their return, they started rebuilding their destroyed temple.
+The High Priest at that time was named Joshua, and he was re-starting the work of Temple priests.
+Zechariah, the Rishi-prophet, partnered with Joshua, the High Priest, in leading the returning Jewish people.
 Here is what God – through Zechariah – said about this Joshua:

 ‘”Listen O High Priest Joshua and your associates seated before you, who are men symbolic of things to come: I am going to bring my servant the Branch.” …, says the LORD Almighty, “and I will remove the sin of this land in a single day”.’
 (Zechariah 3:8-9)

 The Branch!
-Started by Isaiah 200 years before, continued by Jeremiah 60 years earlier, Zechariah carries on further with ‘The Branch’ even as the Royal dynasty was now cut down.
+Started by Isaiah 200 years before, continued by Jeremiah 60 years earlier, Zechariah carries on further with ‘The Branch’ even though the Royal dynasty was now cut down.
 Like a banyan tree this Branch has continued by propagating roots from a dead stump.
 The Branch is now called ‘my servant’ – the servant of God.
 In some way the High Priest Joshua in Jerusalem at 520BCE, colleague of Zechariah, was symbolic of this coming Branch.
-But how?
-It says that in ‘a single day’ the sins will be removed by the LORD.
-How would that happen?

 The Branch: Uniting Priest and King

-Zechariah explains later.
-To understand we need to know that the roles of Priest and King were strictly separated in the Old Testament.
+To understand we need to know that the roles of Priest and King were strictly separated in the Hebrew Vedas.
 None of the Kings could be priests, and the priests could not be kings.
-The role of the priest was to mediate between God and man by offering sacrifices to God for atonement of sins, and the responsibility of the King was to rule with justice from the throne.
+The role of the priest was to mediate between God and man by offering sacrifices to God and the responsibility of the King was to rule with justice from the throne.
 Both were crucial; both were distinct.
 Yet Zechariah wrote that in the future:

 ‘The word of the LORD came to me: “…Take the silver and gold and make a crown, and set it on the head of the high priest Joshua.
 Tell him this is what the LORD Almighty says, ‘Here is the man whose name is the Branch, and he will branch out from his place and build the temple of the LORD… and will sit and rule on his throne.
 And he will be a priest on his throne.
 And there will be harmony between the two’’ (Zechariah 6:9-13)